Iris-Smok/JoyfulBookstore-PP5/README.md

 - Each book card also had an "Add to Bag" button so the user could quickly add the book to their shopping bag

 *Footer:*
-- Appears on every page snd contains social links
+- Appears on every page and contains FAQ's, Shipping Info, Privacy Policy, Subscribe form, Contact Link and Social links
-- Links are opened in a new tab to avoid dragging users from our site
+- Social links are opened in a new tab to avoid dragging users from our site

 ### **User Profile**
-- A logged-in user can access the my account link, this page displayed links to personal details, previous orders and wishlist
+- A logged-in user can access the My account link, this page displayed links to personal details, previous orders and wishlist
 - The personal details page is where the user can update their default shipping/billing address and contact information
 - The previous order displays a list of all the orders previously made by the user
 - Wish list displays the list of items the user has saved to their wishlist, with the ability to remove the product